Schedule An Inspection!

 Woodpecker Control In Knoxville

-In the late winter and early spring we get an abundance of calls concerning small but pesky birds found in the woodpecker family (Picidae).
+In the late winter and early spring, All Creatures Wildlife Services gets an abundance of calls concerning small but pesky birds found in the woodpecker family (Picidae).
 We have several different species here in east TN ranging in size from 3 inches to almost 12 inches long.
 They seem to effortlessly flit from tree to tree (and sometimes houses) where they will hang on a vertical surface and peck in a rapid-fire manner.

 Woodpeckers will peck for three distinct reasons.
 The first is to find food.
 They have an acute sense of hearing and can actually hear bugs crawling under the bark of trees and sometimes in the wood of a house.
 They’ve been known to create large holes to find a burrowing carpenter bee or other insect in a wall or soffit.
 Other types of woodpeckers are sap eaters.